 If you’re willing to eat the typical Argentine breakfast, which is a coffee and two medialuna pastries (like thin croissants), then you can get that for less than a buck at a lot of cafes.
 Spend two or three bucks and you can get something more substantial and in any case, the coffee will be good.
 They take their coffee very seriously here and it’s nearly always freshly made in an espresso machine.

 In stores and in bars, I’ve been thrilled with the beer prices also.
 It’s usually less than $2 for a pint of beer.
 The only time I’ve paid more ($2.50) was at a Patagonia Beer taproom, which also had the highest food prices.
+I later did a self-directed brewpub and taproom tour in Buenos Aires to check out the Argentina craft beer scene and I can’t remember paying more than $3 for a pint anywhere.

 Prices are lower at happy hour and are universally low in restaurants.
 We went out to one place in Buenos Aires and it was too early to order a $4.50 pizza.
 So we got $4 burgers with fresh-cut fries instead and got glasses of wine for $1.50 each.
-Most meals have come in at $8 to $15 for two and that’s without trying to be careful about where we eat.
+Most meals came in at $8 to $15 for two and that’s without trying to be careful about where we ate.
 You could spend two or three times that at a nice steak or seafood place, but what you get will be very good.

 I did get a haircut while I was in the big city, at a fancy barbershop in Recoleta, where they gave me a craft beer while I was waiting.
 It was $16 by local standards at the official exchange rate, but came out to eight bucks for me.